-Investment earnings, annuity benefits and realized gains (losses) are passed to the reinsurer on a statutory accountingbasis (referred to as ceded activity), which differs from GAAP-basis results primarily due to the impact of PGAAP.
-This causes non-economic fluctuations in Closed Block results reflected in the consolidated statements of income (loss).
+Investment earnings, annuity benefits, and realized gains (losses) are passed to the reinsurer on a statutory accountingbasis (referred to as ceded activity), which differs from GAAP-basis results primarily due to the impact of PGAAP.
+This causes variances in Closed Block results reflected in the consolidated statements of income (loss).